-Where appropriate and if the employee agrees that this would help resolve the issues, it may be suitable to address issues being raised through other mechanisms such as mediation or one to one meetings.
+Where appropriate, and if the employee agrees that this would help resolve the issues, it may be suitable to address issues being raised through other mechanisms such as mediation or one to one meeting.

-If you feel that raising a grievance informally has not resolved the issue or you do not wish for it to be dealt with informally due to the severity, you should follow the formal procedure.
+If it is felt that raising a grievance informally has not resolved the issue or you do not wish for it to be dealt with informally due to the severity, you should follow the formal procedure.